Skip to content

 How long do antidepressants take to work?

-What is the success rate of the first antidepressant?
+What's the success rate of the first antidepressant?

 Are antidepressants addictive?